Magna Carta exhibition closes after welcoming over 11,000 visitors

 XOXO: An Exhibit About Love and Forgiveness will be the second exhibition in the Museum's Level 1 Gallery, a 450-square-metre space completed in June 2015 with state-of-the-art technology and climate controls that enable the museum to host exhibits of any size and type.

-The first travelling exhibition in the gallery, "Magna Carta: Law, Liberty and Legacy", closed last Friday (September 18) after a five-week run that welcomed 11,600 visitors to view one of the world's most famous historic charters, alongside some of Canada's most important foundational documents.
+The first travelling exhibition in the gallery, "Magna Carta: Law, Liberty and Legacy - will open in a new tab", closed last Friday (September 18) after a five-week run that welcomed 11,600 visitors to view one of the world's most famous historic charters, alongside some of Canada's most important foundational documents.
 The exhibition celebrated the 800th anniversary of the great charter that laid the foundation for basic principles of democracy and human rights.

 "We began in the past and now move to the future, with a wonderful exhibition aimed at the next generation of human rights defenders," said CMHR president and CEO John Young.